-1. For the purposes of this economic analysis, development activities and related costs are assumed to begin in year 2024 followed by operations and related costs.
-The actual timing on which URE makes a
+^{1.} For the purposes of this economic analysis, development activities and related costs are assumed to begin in year 2024 followed by operations and related costs.
+The actual timing on which URE makes a decision to commence construction will be dependent on a variety of market factors.

-A construction of the purpose of this construction will be dependent on a variety of market factors.
-Wellfield operating costs include power, maintenance, chemicals and other wellfield operating costs.
-Closure costs assume no salvage value for materials and equipment.
+^{2.} Wellfield operating costs include power, maintenance, chemicals and other wellfield operating costs.

-Closure costs assume no saivage value for materials and equipment.
-Land holding costs include 62 claims at \$200 each annually.
-Regulatory fees are now handled through the State of Wyoming Uranium Recovery Program at an assumed average rate of \$120,000 per year.
-Shipping costs are based on 35,000 pounds U3O8 per truckload and shipments from Lost Creek to Metropolis, Illinois.
-Bonding requires at 2.5% premium to be paid and 30% collateral to be posted.
+^{3.} Closure costs assume no salvage value for materials and equipment.

+^{4.} Land holding costs include 62 claims at \$200 each annually.

+^{5.} Regulatory fees are now handled through the State of Wyoming Uranium Recovery Program at an assumed average rate of \$120,000 per year.

+^{6.} Shipping costs are based on 35,000 pounds U3O2 per truckload and shipments from Lost Creek to Metropolis, Illinois.

+^{7.} Bonding requires a 2.5% premium to be paid and 30% collateral to be posted.
 The posted collateral is returned as closure work is completed and the bonding requirement is reduced.

-Closure costs are based on WDEQ approved formulas and previously approved surety submittals.
+^{8.} Closure costs are based on WDEQ approved formulas and previously approved surety submittals.

-Ur-Energy - Shirley Basin ISR Uranium Project Amended Technical Report Summary - March 11, 2024

-Energy